ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Bitcoin Improvement Proposals (BIPs) {#bips}

 A set of proposals that members of the Bitcoin community have submitted, originally to improve Bitcoin.
 Some of these proposals are also utlized to benefit Ethereum.
-For example, BIP-32 was a proposal to implement [Hierarchical Deterministic wallets](#hd-wallet) commonly used in Ethereum.
-(See also [EIP](#eip)).
+For example, BIP-32 was a proposal to implement [Hierarchical Deterministic wallets](#hd-wallet) commonly used in Ethereum (see [EIP](#eip)).

 [Read more at github.com](https://github.com/bitcoin/bips)